 Accountancy costs in preparing year-end accounts and tax returns.

 We have provided summary information below to help you understand some of the core challenges facing self-employed people.
 With so much in the balance regarding the introduction of the latest changes to off-payroll working rules (IR35) in April 2021, we strongly recommend you consult the very latest updates from the HMRC directly.

 IR35 Legislation introduced in April 2000 affects anyone who is working via an intermediary, such as a company or partnership.
 IR35 will only apply if the individual is working for a client under circumstances that if it were not for the imposition of the Limited company or Partnership (known as the “intermediary”) would be one of employment.
-(The Inland Revenue argues that in these cases the individual is “a disguised employee”)
+(The Inland Revenue argues that in these cases the individual is “a disguised employee”.)

 Anyone working via an intermediary will be caught by new rules if they fail the ‘IR35 test’.
 This test determines whether the person would be an employee if they were contracting directly with the ‘client’, rather than using this intermediary.
 If their terms and conditions or working practices are of employment then they will be caught by IR35 legislation.

-The IR35 legislation is designed to increase both the Tax and National Insurance (NIC) to the Inland Revenue from the service industry, which on the whole has found it more tax efficient to distribute income as dividends, usually subject to the payment of a small salary.
+The IR35 legislation is designed to increase both the Tax and National Insurance (NIC) paid to the Inland Revenue from the service industry, which on the whole has found it more tax efficient to distribute income as dividends, usually subject to the payment of a small salary.
 To this end, it introduces the concept of “deemed salary” which will be taxed and subject to NIC as if it has been paid as a salary.
 The Government’s concern is that small limited companies are being used to disguise employment, so this is the test which has been applied:

-“Where the employee is provided by his/her Company to an ultimate client on terms which would normally constitute an employment with that client, this is called a relevant engagement and the IR35 rules apply.”
+“Where the employee is provided by his/her Company to an ultimate client on terms which would normally constitute employment with that client, this is called a relevant engagement and the IR35 rules apply.”

 When trading as a consultant, there are a number of important insurance considerations to keep in mind.
-As a consultant you provide professional advice which is relied upon by clients.
+As a consultant, you provide professional advice which is relied upon by clients.
 This means if you make a mistake in your work you have a direct financial responsibility to your client for the errors.
 While you may consider the possibility remote, research shows that clients are becoming more litigious.

 Many of our clients are insisting on evidence of professional indemnity insurance and having this protection will prove to our clients that you are professional in your approach and will help in obtaining future work.
 These policies are reasonably priced and will also provide peace of mind.